ArkEcosystemArchive/docs-legacy/docs/exchanges/json-rpc.md

 ## Summary

-> A [JSON-RPC 2.0 Specification](http://www.jsonrpc.org/specification) compliant server to interact with the Ark blockchain.
+> A [JSON-RPC 2.0 Specification](http://www.jsonrpc.org/specification) compliant server to interact with the ARK blockchain.

 `core-json-rpc` offers a JSON-RPC interface to interact with the ARK blockchain.
 This functionality is primarily useful for exchange developers, as it provides functionality mirroring that of the popular Bitcoin JSON-RPC API.